 From Blackwater Falls to Red Run Falls, Monongahela National Forest is home to some of the largest and most unique waterfalls in West Virginia.
 The best way to encounter these beautiful landmarks is by taking a road trip.

 Road trippers can expect roughly 4 hours of travel time and over 100 miles of distance traveled on our West Virginia waterfalls road trip.
-The trip takes travelers from Cabins northwest to Davis and south to the Spruce Knob-Seneca Rocks National Recreation area and back, making for a roundtrip that includes many of West Virginia’s greatest waterfalls.
+The trip takes travelers from Cabins, WV northwest to Davis and south to the Spruce Knob-Seneca Rocks National Recreation area and back, making for a roundtrip that includes many of West Virginia’s best waterfalls.

-The roundtrip starts and stops at Harman’s Luxury Log Cabins, so travelers can explore comfortably knowing that they can rest easy in the coziest log cabins in West Virginia after this scenic trip.
+The roundtrip starts and stops at Harman’s Luxury Log Cabins, so travelers can explore comfortably knowing that they can rest easy in the coziest West Virginia cabin rentals after this scenic trip.

 Total road time: 4 hours and 29 minutes